 4) You can check out another awesome hike about 30 minutes away called Lost City Loop at Coxing Hill.
 It’s way less crowded and is extremely scenic.

-More quick questions and answers about hiking Gertrude’s Nose to help you:
+More quick questions and answers about the Gertrudes Nose hike:

 How long of a hike is Gertrude’s Nose?